xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
    -- enh (gil)     Add additional colors to color manager.
+   -- bug (gil)     Fix Align Both Times case that was failing.
    -- bug (dkulp)   Fix crash if model using #x:y notation has end channel beyond end of setup.
 Fixes #859 -- bug (dkulp)   Fix crash if expand group with submodels and model doesn't exist in sequence -- bug (dkulp)   Hook up the renderDirty event to the align options and undo to render the changes